-The novel was praised for historical accuracy, not surprising in view of the fact that Harry got it straight from a dead collaborator.
-Note: Harry was not much of a writer himself, and relied almost exclusively on Deadspeak to author these works.
+The novel was praised for historical accuracy.
+This was not surprising in view of the fact that Harry got it straight from a dead collaborator.
+Harry was not much of a writer himself, and relied almost exclusively on Deadspeak to author these works.

-Meanwhile, Soviet Espers moved in on Harry, attempting to destroy him or claim his Power for their own.
+Meanwhile, Soviet Espers moved in on Harry.
+Their goal was to destroy him or claim his power for their own.
 Forewarned by members of E-Branch, including their late director, Harry set about preparing himself for the coming battle.

-As part of this preparation, he visited August Ferdinand Mobius, a long-deceased mathematical genius, and learned from him the secrets of access to the Mobius Continuum.
+As part of this preparation, he visited August Ferdinand Mobius , a long-deceased mathematical genius.
+He learned from him the secrets of access to the Mobius Continuum.

 Harry is a young man with delicate features.
 He is slender to the point of appearing frail, but is more resilient than he looks.